yxjdarren/yxjdarren.github.io/index.md

 <h2 id="news">News</h2>

 - **[2026-03]** "DROC: Open-Set Semi-Supervised Learning for Robust Perception in High-Dimensional Visual Systems" has been accepted by International Conference on Multimedia and Expo (ICME, CCF-B).
-- **[2025-09]** "Graphs Help Graphs: Multi-Agent Graph Socialized Learning" has been accepted by Conference on Neural Information Processing Systems (NeurIPS, CCF-A).
+- **[2025-09]** "Graphs Help Graphs: Multi-Agent Graph Socialized Learning" has been accepted by conference on Neural Information Processing Systems (NeurIPS, CCF-A).
-- **[2025-07]** "Failure Analysis and Corrosion Prediction of Scratch-Coated Steel Plate in Marine Atmosphere Using Semantic Segmentation and Temporal Prediction" has been accepted by Engineering Failure Analysis (EFA, 中科院二区期刊, JCR Q1, IF=5.7).
+- **[2025-07]** "Failure Analysis and Corrosion Prediction of Scratch-Coated Steel Plate in Marine Atmosphere Using Semantic Segmentation and Temporal Prediction" has been accepted by Engineering Failure Analysis (EFA, 中科院二区期刊，JCR Q1，IF=5.7).
 - **[2025-06]** "Visible-Thermal Cross-Modality Class-Incremental Learning" has been accepted by Expert Systems With Applications (ESWA, CCF-C, 中科院一区Top期刊, JCR Q1, IF=7.55).
 - **[2025-05]** "Socialized Coevolution: Advancing a Better World through Cross-Task Collaboration" has been accepted by International Conference on Machine Learning (ICML, CCF-A).
 - **[2024-12]** "Zero-Shot Learning in Industrial Scenarios: New Large-Scale Benchmark, Challenges and Baseline" has been accepted by AAAI Conference on Artificial Intelligence (AAAI, CCF-A).